CesareIurlaro/clips-project/README.md

 This has precluded the possibility of finding the optimal solution of the whole problem but it guaranteed us the optimality of the sub-solutions.
 Therefore, the solution proposed by us turns out to be sub-optimal.

 # Modeling the problem
-The problem was modeled using, in combination, both ordered facts and unordered facts, contained within the `templates.clp` file, with prevalence of the first kind.
+The problem was modeled using, in combination, both ordered facts and non-ordered facts, contained within the `templates.clp` file, with prevalence of the first kind.
 The reason for this is to be found in the varied number of constructs usable only with ordered facts made available by CLIPS itself.

-Where we have not considered necessary such constructs, we used not ordered facts.
+Where we have not considered necessary such constructs, we used non-ordered facts.

 ## The A* implementation in CLIPS
 The A* implementation in the CLIPS language was done through the subdivision in the following modules:

-- **Main**, which is responsible for instantiating the initial node and printing the total cost and the costs of the individual actions of the solution
+- **Main**, which is responsible for instantiating the initial node and printing the total cost and the costs of the individual actions of the solution,
 - **Expand**, that ensures the aciclicity of the graph and that there is not more than one path that leads to equal open nodes.
-In case this was not respected, then the node of the most expensive path in terms of costs, is closed
+In case this was not respected, then the node of the most expensive path in terms of costs, is closed,
-- **Check**, which deals with checking whether within the various facts `status` the desired goal is contained
+- **Check**, which deals with checking whether within the various facts `status` the desired goal is contained,
 - **New**, that deals both with updating the statistics (closed, worse, better) related to the algorithm and with adding nodes to the path taken into consideration.